If you’ve never housebroken a puppy before, the job can feel intimidating. But it doesn’t have to be.

 By 7 months of age, you can expect your Yorkie to be housebroken.
+Some dog owners may be done earlier than this.
 Of course, this doesn’t mean the puppy won’t have any accidents.
 In addition, it assumes the breeder began pad training before you took the pup home, and everyone involved in house training is consistent with the procedures.

 Indoors or outdoors: what’s the best way to potty train a Yorkie?

 From our own experience, we suggest training your dog to potty both indoors and outdoors, or outdoors only.
 But what works for you and your lifestyle may be different than what works for others.
 Ultimately, it’s a personal preference.

 Indoor training may be ideal for those who don’t have easy access to the outdoors, like those living in apartment buildings.
 It might also be a better solution for those owners who for whatever reason are less able to be outdoors.